Choosing a Training or Coaching Partner: 8 Criteria Beyond Certification

 The question is what remains active between the boosts.

 Some approaches create repeated uplift.
-Every time the trainer or coach comes back, attention rises.
+Every time the trainer or coach returns, attention rises again.
 People reconnect with the model.
 They practise again.
 They improve again.

-But it can also create a pattern where the intervention keeps working, while the organisation keeps needing the intervention in the same way.
+But it can also create a cycle where the intervention keeps working while the organisation keeps needing the intervention in the same way.

 Are we buying a useful lift, or are we also strengthening what helps performance hold between interventions?

-3. Ask Whether People Are Being Trained to Be Trained
+3. Ask Whether People Are Becoming More Curious, or Only Better Trained

 There is a subtle risk in well-organised development pathways.